diprudnikov/corner-shop-backend/README.md

 The developer mode will watch your changes then will transpile the TypeScript code and re-run the node application automatically.

 ### Production
-First, create the `prod.env` file inside the `config` folder.
-Make sure that file contains all your production environment variables, like the `dev.env` file.

 To build the API, run:
 ```bash
 npm build